AdobeXD/plugin-samples/guides/how-to-use-websockets-guide/README.md

-# How to Use Websockets
+# How to use WebSockets

-This sample app will show you how to use Websocket to communicate real-time between the plugin's UI and a server.
-Note that this sample uses UI only as you cannot manipulate scenegraphs real-time yet.
+This sample app will show you how to use WebSockets to communicate real-time between the plugin's UI and a server.

+Note that this sample uses UI only as you cannot manipulate scenegraph real-time yet.

 ## Technology Used